 Well, fast-forward a few weeks to our trip.
 I’d held an injured bird, played with a tame baby meerkat, narrowly avoided getting head-butted by someone’s pet springbok, and had a black-tailed tree rat run across my shoulder in our tent in the middle of the night.
 Avoiding touching wildlife in Africa (or having it touch you) is darn-near impossible.

 But the opportunity to actually walk with lions, to be that close to these magnificent creatures, was too much for my animal-loving heart to refuse.
 When would I ever get the chance to do something like this again?
 Probably never.

-I read the description of the encounter, which said that we would get the chance to meet and walk with young lions – I was picturing little cubs, small enough to sit on your lap.
+I read the description of the encounter, which said that we would get the chance to meet and walk with young lions.
+I was picturing little cubs, small enough to sit on your lap.
 My husband decided that the experience sounded “too girly,” so he opted for the white water rafting experience instead.
-Luckily, there was one other person in our tour group who wanted to do the lion encounter with me.
+Luckily, I found one other person in our tour group who wanted to do the lion encounter with me.
 Everyone else opted for the more adventurous excursions.

 So, the next day we got into the truck and headed off to the Lion Encounter.

 Once we got there, we sat through a brief orientation.
 We learned about the conservation facility, which aimed to re-integrate offspring from captive lions back into the wild.
 They explained that they follow a four-step process for re-integration, which can be found here.
 The program actually sounded pretty complex and well-developed.

 Then, our host gave us our safety orientation.
 He told us to speak to the lions in a calm voice, approach slowly, and to pet them on their backs only.
 Then, our host handed out skinny sticks to each of us.
 He explained that if a lion approached us in a threatening manner, we should swish the stick back and forth in the grass to distract them.
 Ok then.
 Yeah, that should work.